rikutakei/blog_source/content/post/vim/vim_post_part1.md

 Google is usually a good place to begin your search of "How do I learn Vim".
 And it will probably tell you to go to a random Vim emulator website and/or tell you to fire up `vimtutor` on the command line to "get used to Vim".

-I personally disagree with this methodology.

-Yes, you have to get used to Vim somehow, but these programs and emulators are not good for this -- I don't think you will learn anything useful from them, other than how to edit stuff the way you normally would.
-In other words, you are better off using what you have already been using if you are going to "learn" Vim this way.
+Although `vimtutor` isn't too bad, I don't really like emulators and the likes because:

+1. It only teaches you the most basic keys and commands, and yet misses the minor (but important) keys/commands that will make your life easier
+2. It feels like the order you learn things from these programs are disjointed and not very logical
+3. It's a "crash course" without notes, and you're probably unlikely to remember the keys/commands after finishing the tutorial

-So, to avoid this from happening, I am going to go through some stuff that *_I_* believe is a bare minimum to get you started with Vim, without losing audience (which is a huge challenge for any Vim tutorial).
+So, I am going to go through some stuff that *_I_* believe is a bare minimum to get you started with Vim -- enough so that you'll be able to perform day-to-day editing tasks with ease.
+Also, you'll be able to keep the page open for quick reference while you try out the commands out in Vim.

+&nbsp;

-In the upcoming series of posts, I would like to first cover the basic concepts of Vim, and then introduce you to some of the commands/keys in Vim (that you probably won't learn in the basic tutorials) to get you started.
+In the upcoming series of posts, I would like to first cover the basic concepts of Vim, and then introduce you to some of the commands/keys in Vim to get you started.

 Specifically, I would like to cover: